Score-based Membership Inference on Diffusion Models: Introduction

 Generative image models leave evidence of their specific training data at deployment time in their generative process.
 While making draws from approximations of $p(x)$ or $p(x|y)$, they leave biases of the training samples (finite and fixed realizations from the real $p(x)$ or $p(x|y)$).
 These biases may be used in theory to reconstruct the training data, a process known as model inversion ~\citep{zhu2016generative,creswell2018inverting,carlini2023extracting, somepalli2023diffusion, somepalli2023understanding, gu2023memorization}.

 The ability to invert these models raises concerns in privacy and intellectual property spaces for specific use-cases of generative models, but also possibly provides unique perspectives into the idiosyncrasies of the generative models themselves.
-If the models were perfect, they would sample from a distribution indistinguishable from the data generating process; the ways in which they deviate from this distribution inform upon their structure.
+If the models were perfect, they would sample from a distribution indistinguishable from the data generating process, as theory suggests; perhaps in both the large sample limit and the non-parametric (large parameter) limit this may occur.
+However, the ways in which they deviate from this distribution inform upon method structure and biases away from these limits in any practical setting, and thus methods recovering those model behaviors indicating training-set inclusion are of value.

 A critical precursor to model inversion is the \emph{membership inference attack} (MIA), which determines whether a given image was included in the training set.
 MIA effectively constructs a classifier for identifying training examples, setting aside the problem of searching the domain for high-likelihood examples.
-While this may be the easier sub-problem of full model inversion, it is no less important, as without successful MIA, model inversion is impossible.
+While this may be the easier sub-problem of full model inversion, it is no less important.
+MIA often serves as a foundational step or strong indicator of vulnerability for downstream data extraction.

-Building upon analytic results from the literature about diffusion models \citep{pidstrigach2022score,NEURIPS2022_a98846e9}, we describe a performant MIA method that we believe simplifies other current methods into a consistent methodology: the norm of the estimated score at the test point across diffusion times (the $t$ index).
-Our empirical results show this simple method has AUC scores at or above the previous state-of-the-art for DDPM-weightsets \citep{ho2020denoising} on common smaller datasets, and well above the previous state-of-the-art for the related Guided Diffusion model \citep{dhariwal2021diffusion} on ImageNet-1k.

-In contrast to this, our experiments also show that Latent Diffusion Models (LDM) may be robust to MIA attacks of this general class; not only our own method but \emph{every} method tested has decreased LDM performance.
-Running otherwise identical membership‑inference attacks on publicly well-trained DDPM and LDM checkpoints using the same \emph{member} and \emph{held‑out} splits, we find dramatic performance drops across all metrics and across all methods.
-We hypothesize that LDM robustness may be unrelated to the Diffusion part of the Latent Diffusion Model.

-We further experiment by training new LDMs on new VAE encoders with differing regularization hyperparameters (the $\beta$ KL-weight in the $\beta$-VAE framework \citep{burgess2018understanding}) for the VAE pre-training.
-We find that MIA performance is susceptible to the KL-weight.
-We also vary the usage of an additional discriminator between the input image and reconstructed image during VAE training, as suggested by VQ-GAN \citep{esser2021taming}.
-Our modifications show that we can at once reduce the vulnerability of LDMs to MIA while improving generation fidelity as measured by FID.
-This indicates that successful membership inference and model inversion on the Latent Diffusion class of methods requires better understanding of inversion for VAE, and not simply inversion of the Diffusion process.